swiftlang/swift-testing/Sources/Testing/Testing.docc/AddingTags.md

 run, the tag is visible in its output.

-To add colors to tags, create a directory in your home directory named `.swift-testing` and add a file named `tag-colors.json` to it.
+To add colors to tags, create a directory in your home directory named `".swift-testing"` and add a file named `"tag-colors.json"` to it.
 This file should contain a JSON object (a dictionary) whose keys are strings that represent tags and whose values represent tag colors.